Board of Directors

 Audrey Rosenberg

 Audrey Rosenberg is a Peabody-Award-winning and Emmy-nominated filmmaker known for her ability to cultivate talent, develop material and champion projects from inception through to release.
 She has recently been focusing on writing and directing in both the documentary and narrative space.
-Audrey has a unique ability to remain outside the Hollywood system while also working within it to promote authentic storytelling and to advocate for healing projects that deserve visibility.
-Audrey co-founded Invisible Pictures, a NY-based woman-led production company focused on authentic representation, and has since returned to independent producing.
+Audrey has a unique ability to remain outside the Hollywood system while also working within it to promote authentic storytelling and to advocate for projects that deserve visibility.
+Audrey co-founded Invisible Pictures, a NY-based woman-led production company.
 For Invisible, Audrey was lead producer and co-writer on the award-winning HBO Original documentary KATRINA BABIES that premiered at Tribeca 2022 in competition and aired on HBO August 2022.
-She produced the award-winning film BULL, which premiered at Cannes 2019, Executive Produced the series SOUL CITY (with JEEN-YUHS: A KANYE TRILOGY directors Coodie&Chike) which premiered on Topic in April 2020, and produced the feature LONG WEEKEND, which was released by Sony in March 2021.
-Audrey is an EP on Sandi Dubowski’s highly anticipated SABBATH QUEEN which world premiered at Tribeca 2024.
+She produced the award-winning film BULL, which premiered at Cannes 2019, Executive Produced the series SOUL CITY (with directors Coodie&Chike) which premiered on Topic in April 2020, and produced the feature LONG WEEKEND, which was released by Sony in March 2021.
+Audrey is an EP on Sandi Dubowski’s highly anticipated SABBATH QUEEN which world premiered at Tribeca 2024 and has had a worldwide theatrical release.
 Other credits include EP (with Steven Soderbergh) on the Emmy-nominated HBO documentary HIS WAY, and EP on HBO’s Emmy-winning BY THE PEOPLE: THE ELECTION OF BARACK OBAMA (with Edward Norton).
 Audrey was part of the producing team on Douglas McGrath’s INFAMOUS (starring Sandra Bullock, Daniel Craig, and Toby Jones).
-She produced Sean Gullette’s award-winning feature, TRAITORS, Co-EP’d Dawn Porter’s award-winning TRAPPED and was Consulting Producer for the multi-award winning and Academy-Award nominated I AM NOT YOUR NEGRO.
-Audrey’s upcoming projects include partnerships with Killer Films, Sharon Stone, Dominique Morriseau, Andre’ Holland, Oliver Stone, Leslye Headland, Radical Media and One Community, to name a few.
-Audrey is a member of the Television Academy, the newly formed Producer’s Union, the Producers Guild of America and serves proudly on the board of New York Women in Film & Television.
+She produced Sean Gullette’s award-winning feature, TRAITORS, Co-EP’d Dawn Porter’s award-winning TRAPPED and was Consulting Producer for Raoul Peck’s multi-award winning and Academy-Award nominated I AM NOT YOUR NEGRO.
+Audrey’s films have been exhibited at prestigious festivals including Cannes, Venice, Sundance, Tribeca, Toronto, Telluride.
+She is a member of the Television Academy, Producer’s United, and serves proudly on the board of NYWIFT.

 Kuye Youngblood